JonathanLyon2021/Interact_with_D-Tube/README.md

 Due to the decentralized nature of the platform, you may experience uncomfortable loading times when playing the video compared to other leading platforms (Youtube, Facebook, etc.).

+If your video is too big (100 MB+), it will take a while for other nodes to fetch your video.
+You can see some detailed eye-friendly status on *http://127.0.0.1:5001/webui* This takes you to the IPFS GUI.

+You may also periodically check if the file has been fetched by other nodes by going to the IPFS Desktop GUI.

+This will give you a link to *ipfs.io* to check if the file has been published successfully.